|Year of Entry||2014|

 Industrial Placement Scheme (IPS)

 The Department runs an Industrial Placement Scheme, which was launched in 2010/11.
 In collaboration with the industry, the Scheme aims to provide students with real work experience during their university years to better prepare them for employment after graduation.
-The Scheme starts at the beginning of year 2 or 3 in the 3-year major/4-year curriculum and continues until graduation.
-There are three interrelated stages under the Scheme:
+It begins in the second last year and continues until graduation.
+There are three interrelated stages:

 Participating students work on group industrial projects;